datacamp-content-public/DataWeek-101/chapter1.md

 `@instructions`
 Complete the code on the right.
-Assign the value "We are" to `x` and `5` to `y` and their sum to `z`.
+Assign the value "We are" to `x` and `5` to `y` and their product to `z`.
 What do you expect to be the output?
 Finally, print `z` to screen.

 `@hint`